sajjad-hm/VIO-HAR/README.md

 Navigate to this folder: `/home/your-name/catkin_ws/src/VINS-Mono/config` _(Your path can be different compare to mine **your-name** refers to your system name)_ Create a new folder you can name the folder anything, in my case I used android.
 Now navigate to the `/home/your-name/catkin_ws/src/VINS-Mono/config/android` folder and create a new file which extension in `.yaml` in my case I named it `poco.yaml`
 Open `poco.yaml` and paste this code initially but remember this parameters values are for poco f1.
-In any differnt device you might need to change some of the perameters.
+If you use any different device you might need to change some of the perameters.
 ```
 %YAML:1.0
 #common parameters